bkramak/level5/readme.md

 Future work includes methods of implementation.

-While turbine technology and alignment of events with IEC categories is improving, there is almost ALWAYS a requirement for human intervention, especially regarding site wide events.
-With these types of events, a written with start and stop dates and times and descriptions of the event can be invaluable.
+While turbine technology and alignment of events with IEC categories is improving, there is almost ALWAYS a need for human intervention, especially regarding site wide events.
+With these types of events, a written log with start and stop dates and times and descriptions of the event can be invaluable.